 Where there’s mud, there’s water

 If it rains, then find anything you can to capture the rainwater.
 Use any containers you have along with utilising any plastic clothing or bedding you might have with you.
-If you have a rain poncho or some plastic sheeting you were using as a groundsheet, then tie it a few feet of the ground, leaving a slight sag to allow the rain to collect and drain.
+If you have a rain poncho, plastic sheeting or tarp, tie it a few feet of the ground, leaving a slight sag to allow the rain to collect and drain.

 If you’re near snow and ice, you may be facing extra survival problems as you struggle to overcome the cold.
 But, at least you will be able to make a fire and melt any snow or ice to drink the water.
 No matter how tempting it is, don’t eat it frozen as the effort your body has to put in to warm you back up again will lead to dehydration.